ui/django-post_office/README.rst

 This is useful if you already use something like `django-rq <https://github.com/ui/django-rq>`_ to send emails asynchronously and only need to store email related activities and logs.

-Sending an email with attachments:
+If you want to send an email with attachments:

 .. code-block:: python